Family dinners are not always easy to make a reality, but their payoffs are enormous. Here are 7 ways they will profoundly impact your family dynamic.

 Though I call them family “dinners,” they don’t have to be the evening meal – Crystal Paine of moneysavingmom.com has this interesting post about why they chose breakfast as their family’s shared meal.

-They also don’t have to be fancy (though I do think they should be healthy, and ideally as homemade as possible – see this post for ideas on how to do this when you’re short on time!).
+They also don’t have to be fancy (see this post for ideas on how to make healthy, homemade meals when you’re short on time!).
 The most important thing is that you regularly set aside time together to commune and focus on each other … and what better way to do that than over food?

 If family dinners are a foreign concept for you, or if you would simply like to learn more about why they’re important and what they can do for your family, this is the post for you!